kkomelin/marrysign/README.md

 # MarrySign (Backend/Blockchain)
-MarrySign app allows any couple regardless of time, age, location, culture or gender to get married online.
+MarrySign app allows any couple regardless of time, location, culture or gender to get married online.
 Our marital agreements are stored on Blockchain, which makes them indestructible and verifiable.

-_The initial version of this project has been developed during [Chainlink Hackathon Fall 2022](https://devpost.com/software/marrysign) (Oct 14 - Nov 18, 2022)._

 ## Configuration